bcgov/containerization-and-cloud-economic-model/README.md

 ### Common Services Access Token (GETOK)

-A Common Services GETOK is available for internal use by the Government of British Columbia.
+Common Services provides various APIs for used by the Government of British Columbia.
 Please see their project documentation to receive a client ID and secret.

 - [Onboarding/About](https://getok.nrs.gov.bc.ca/app/about)
 - [Request Account](https://getok.nrs.gov.bc.ca/app/requestAccount)